nanochess/IntyBASIC/ReadMe.txt

 intybasic_epilogue.asm    Epilogue file needed for compiled programs

 IntyBASIC.m    A version of IntyBASIC written in Objective-C
-               (not maintained, just for learning purposes)
+               (not maintained, I wrote it for learning purposes)

 manual.txt     Manual for IntyBASIC manual_es.txt  Spanish manual for IntyBASIC